Global cuisine: India

 Indian cuisine has contributed to shaping the history of international relations; the spice trade between India and Europe is often cited by historians as the primary catalyst for Europe's Age of Discovery.
 Spices were bought from India and traded around Europe and Asia.
 It has also had the created influence on international cuisines, especially those from Southeast Asia, the British Isles and the Caribbean.
 The use of Indian spices, herbs and vegetable produce have helped shaped the cuisines of many countries around the world.

 Indian cuisine consists of the foods and dishes of India (and to some extent neighboring countries), is characterized by the extensive use of various Indian spices and vegetables grown across India, herbs, vegetables and fruits, and is also known for the widespread practice of vegetarianism in Indian society.
 Indian regional cuisine is primarily categorized at the regional level, but also at provincial levels.
-Cuisine differences derive from various local cultures, geographical locations (whether a region is close to the sea, desert or the mountains), and economics.
+Cuisine differences various local cultures, geographical locations (whether a region is close to the sea, desert or the mountains), and economics.
 Indian cuisine is also seasonal, and utilizes fresh produce.

 The cuisine of India is very diverse with each state having an entirely different food platter.
 The development of these cuisines have been shaped by Hindu and Jain beliefs, in particular vegetarianism which is a common dietary trend in Indian society.
 There has also been Islamic influence from the years of Mughal and Delhi Sultanate rule, as well as Persian interactions on North Indian and Deccani cuisine.
 Indian cuisine has been and is still evolving, as a result of the nation's cultural interactions with other societies.
 Historical incidents such as foreign invasions, trade relations and colonialism have also played an important role in introducing certain food types and eating habits to the country.
 For instance, potato, a staple of North Indian diet was brought to India by the Portuguese, who also introduced chiles and breadfruit among other things.
 Spices were bought from India and traded in exchange for rubber and opium from Malacca.
-It has also influenced other cuisines across the world, especially those from Southeast Asia, the British Isles and the Caribbean.